Worst Pills, Best Pills

 The large clinical trial (over 13,000 women) that was used to gain approval for tamoxifen in reducing breast cancer incidence in high-risk women compared tamoxifen with a placebo over a period of five years.[7]

 The incidence of breast cancer was reduced by 2.9 cases per year out of 1,000 women using tamoxifen.
 However, there was an excess of 1.4 cases of endometrial cancer per year out of 1,000 women taking tamoxifen.
-For blood clot in the lungs, blood clot in the veins and stroke, the number of excess cases that occurred with tamoxifen use compared with placebo were 0.5, 0.5 and 0.4, respectively, per year out of 1,000 women taking tamoxifen.
+For blood clot in the lungs, blood clot in the veins and stroke, the number of excess cases that occurred with tamoxifen use compared with placebo was 0.5, 0.5 and 0.4, respectively, per year out of 1,000 women taking tamoxifen.
 Overall, there was an excess of 2.8 cases of potentially life-threatening adverse drug reactions per year out of 1,000 women on tamoxifen.
 In other words, for each reduction of one case in the incidence of breast cancer, there was about one case of a potentially life-threatening drug reaction with the use of tamoxifen.

 In this study, the benefit of tamoxifen equaled its serious risks — it was a wash.
 However, there was also an additional increased risk of cataracts and cataract surgery in women using tamoxifen.